 These machines are more cost-effective to run than the warm mist version.
 But, they need to be filled using distilled or filtered water to keep from introducing impurities into the air.

-My personal favorite humidifier for houseplants is the TaoTronics Warm & Cool Mist Humidifier.
+My personal favorite humidifier for houseplants is the 6L Warm & Cool Mist Humidifier.
 As its name suggests, this machine can output warm or cool mist, a feature that the less expensive humidifiers do not have.

 As I said previously, I believe that warm mist does a better job of recreating the ideal environment for tropical houseplants.
 But with that being said, I do not prefer to sleep with warm mist in the air as I like the room to be more cool and crisp overnight—That’s why I love that this machine gives me both options.

 Topping all of these features, in my opinion, is the sleek and modern design.
 As a person who takes a lot of care on how I arrange and decorate my home, a beautiful product is important to me.
-If I’m placing a machine in a well-trafficked room of my house, I do not want it to detract from the overall aesthetic. *Note that the photo above is of the previous model.
+If I’m placing a machine in a well-trafficked room of my house, I do not want it to detract from the overall aesthetic.

-The Runner Up: TaoTronics 4L Cool Mist Humidifier
+The Runner Up: 4L Cool Mist Humidifier

-Also from the TaoTronics line of products, this slightly smaller, less expensive version is a great runner up for people who don’t want to invest as much without losing a lot of features.
+Also from the Levoit line of products, this slightly smaller, less expensive version is a great runner up for people who don’t want to invest as much without losing a lot of features.
 With a slightly smaller tank, this machine can still run up to 36 hours on a single tank.

-The TaoTronics 4L Cool Mist Humidifier does not have a warm mist option and only uses ultrasonic technology to disperse cool mist into a room.
+The 4L Cool Mist Humidifier does not have a warm mist option and only uses ultrasonic technology to disperse cool mist into a room.
 While not as good as warm mist, cool mist humidifiers will still raise the humidity levels of your space and provide a healthy environment for your tropical humidity-loving plants.

 Like the previous option, this humidifier also has a built-in hygrostat, which works much like a thermostat does for temperature.
 You can set the machine to the humidity levels that you desire, and the hygrostat will turn the device on and off to keep the space at the desired level.
+Plus, this one even links to an app on your smart phone that will allow you to control it remotely!

 Smaller Portable Humidifiers